tarun018/Carrom-Game-2D/README.md

 RULES:

 	● Initially game starts with 30 points.
-	● Player gets +10 points for the coin pocketed of his chosen colour.
+	● Player gets 10 points for the coin pocketed of his chosen colour.
-	● Player gets ­5 points for coin pocketed of opposite colour.
+	● Player loses 5 points for coin pocketed of opposite colour.
-	● Player gets ­5 points for pocketing of striker.
+	● Player loses 5 points for pocketing of striker.
 	● Player loses 1 point per second till he strikes.
-	● Player gets +50 points for pocketing red coin.
+	● Player gets 50 points for pocketing red coin.
 	● When all coins of the chosen colour is pocketed and red coin is pocketed, the game is ended.
 	● All the coins which are pocketed are shown on the dock.
 This dock